KaydenMiller/ServerSetupWithIdentityServer/readme.md

 ## Recommended Changes
 * Change the ports for the applications to be different from the standard ports to avoid conflicts with other applications.
+* The project is currently setup using the default Dependency Injection service for ASP.NET projects I would recommend replacing this with a service such as `AutoFac`

 ## For Development
 Search the project for any `TODO:` comments an they should point you to changes that need to be made.
 * Configure the Auth server for an api's and client's you might need